Health insurance for international students

 1. Check your student fees

-After you register for classes, check your fees by logging in to your Student Services Centre (SSC) and selecting “Financial Summary” under Finances.
+After you register for classes, check your fees by logging into Workday and selecting “View Statement” under the Finances app.
 Confirm you are charged for iMED coverage (see section below) and UBCSUO Health & Dental Plan fees.
 If you are charged, you are enrolled for your program’s coverage dates.
-If you do not see the iMED fee listed in your financial summary, contact International Student Advising.
+If you do not see the iMED fee listed in your financial summary after having registered for your courses, contact International Student Advising.

 2. Download and print your iMED card